UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Method

 \subsection{Pose-aware Visual Processor}

-Considering the strong spatiotemporal correlation between hand coding, lip reading, and their underlying semantic content, both CSV2S and CSR require accurate modeling of lip and hand motion patterns.
-This necessitates a visual encoder capable of capturing fine-grained, pose-aware features.
-To this end, we design a pose-aware visual processor that constructs mixed visual representations by synergistically integrating video appearance and pose dynamics, as illustrated in Figure~\ref{fig:framework}.
+Considering the strong spatiotemporal correlation between hand coding, lip movement, and their underlying semantic content, both CSV2S and CSR require accurate modeling of lip and hand motion patterns.
+This necessitates a visual encoder capable of capturing fine-grained and temporally coherent features.
+While video frames offer rich appearance information, they often suffer from redundancy and visual ambiguity.
+In contrast, pose maps provide a compact, structured, and noise-resilient representation of motion dynamics.
+To leverage the complementary strengths of both modalities, we design a pose-aware visual processor that constructs fused visual representations, as shown in Figure~\ref{fig:framework}.

-Specifically, the input to the processor consists of video frames \( I_v \) and pose maps \( I_p \), both formatted as tensors of shape \( T \times 3 \times H \times W \), where \( T \) is the number of frames.
+Specifically, the input to the processor consists of video frames \( I_v \) and pose maps \( I_p \), both formatted as tensors of shape \( T \times 3 \times H \times W \), where \( T \) indicates the frame lengths, and \( H \times W \) denotes the spatial resolution.
 The processor comprises two main components.
-First, a visual encoder \( E_V \) extracts spatiotemporal features from both modalities via a sequential architecture: a 2D ResNet backbone for spatial feature extraction, followed by a temporal convolutional layer to capture short-term motion patterns, and a Transformer encoder to model long-range temporal dependencies.
-This process produces the video features \( Z_v = E_V(I_v) \) and the pose features \( Z_p = E_V(I_p) \), where

-Here, \( L \) denotes the number of patch tokens, and \( D \) represents the embedding dimension.
+First, a shared visual encoder \( E_V \) extracts spatiotemporal features from both modalities via a sequential architecture: a 2D ResNet backbone extracts frame-wise spatial features, which are stacked along the temporal axis and passed through a 1D temporal convolution to model short-term motion patterns.
+The resulting sequence is then fed into a Transformer encoder to capture long-range temporal dependencies across frames.
+This process yields the video features \( Z_v = E_V(I_v) \) and pose features \( Z_p = E_V(I_p) \), where $Z_v \in \mathbb{R}^{L \times D}$, $Z_p \in \mathbb{R}^{L \times D}$ with \( D \) denoting the embedding dimension and \( L = T \times N \) being the total number of tokens, where \( N \) is the number of spatial patches per frame.
 Second, the projection layer integrates the two feature streams.
-The video and pose features are concatenated along the channel dimension and passed through a multi-layer perceptron (MLP), resulting in the final mixed visual representation:
+The video and pose features are concatenated along the channel dimension and passed through a multi-layer perceptron (MLP), consisting of two linear layers with ReLU activation and LayerNorm, to produce the final mixed visual representation:

-The fused representation \( Z_{mv} \) is supervised by the CSR path, which encourages the processor to learn fine-grained, cue-specific semantic features aligned with both lip movement and hand gestures.
+The fused representation \( Z_{mv} \) serves as a unified visual embedding that drives both recognition and generation pathways.
+In the subsequent modules, this representation is semantically aligned with linguistic content and refined for diffusion-based speech synthesis.